Barakael/WingaPlus/wingaplus_salesman/DESIGN_SYNC.md

 - Source of truth: `frontend/tailwind.config.js` (colors, typography, animations).
 - Flutter mirror: `lib/design/tokens.dart`.
-- When updating a token on the web, copy the new value into `WingaplusColors`, `WingaplusSpacing`, etc., then rebuild the app so every widget picks up the change automatically.
+- When updating a token on the web, copy the new value into `WingaProColors`, `WingaProSpacing`, etc., then rebuild the app so every widget picks up the change automatically.

 ## 2. Theme Configuration